 Cloth can also be transparent, such as a gauze or silk organza.
 When I work with cloth because of its transparent nature there is a conceptual base for the piece.
 The use of transparency in and of itself as a vehicle for comment relative to the “theme” of the work is of interest to me.
 There is little that is spontaneous about this body of work.
 This work is usually pre-conceived almost in its entirety well before construction is ever begun.

 The clay mono-prints are made by creating a clay “plate” onto which liquid clay is colored and laid down in multiple layers until a satisfactory image is made.
 An industrial fabric product is the “paper” onto which a chosen image is transferred.
 The transfer is accomplished through burnishing.
 Stitching brings an elusive quality to the surface of a piece.
 Somehow, layer upon layer of built-up pattern, whether that be of clay or dye, is brought together with expressive stitch.

 Art demands from the practitioner fluidity, flexibility, and adaptability, and yet, a certain stubbornness too.
 Daily practice in the studio strengthens these core ethics.
 Belief in my path, overseas travel, and workshops inform my fiber work today.
-My goals in the studio is to have fun, to embrace the uncertainty that comes while working to satisfy my curiosity and dreams during art-making, and of course, to grow as an artist.
+My goals in the studio is to have fun, to embrace the uncertainty that comes while working, to satisfy my curiosity and dreams through art-making, and of course, to grow as an artist.